trick77/docker-blockcollider-node/README.md

 ### Rebuilding the image

 If there's a new miner version you can use ```sudo docker-compose build --no-cache``` to rebuild the entire image or you can change the property value in the .env file and run a faster build with ```sudo docker-compose build```

-Once the image is ready, type ```sudo docker-compose down && sudo docker-compose up -d``` to run the new miner image.
+Once the new image is ready, type ```sudo docker-compose down && sudo docker-compose up -d``` to run the new miner image.

 ## Configuration